jddmartin/hehe_questions/answers/frequencydoubling.md

 Now, let's imagine that we have one light beam travelling at frequency f, like 300THz.
 (A Terahertz is 1 trillion Hertz or $10^{12}$ Hz).
 If the frequency doubles, then it goes to 600THz.
 At 300THz, the wavelength of light would end up being about 1 $\mu m$, or 1 micrometer.
 A micrometer is a millionth of a meter, or $10^{-6}m$.
-At the doubled frequency, the light  would be twice the wavelength, or 0.5$\mu m$.
+At the doubled frequency, the light  would be twice the wavelength, or 0.5 $\mu m$.
 We can also express this algebraically (that is, in variable form)

 Let's go back to the equation above.
 If we replace $f$ with $2f$, then you obtain: